rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 	print('Blobs transferred')
 	```

-	The transfer might take a few minutes to finish since a few hundred images are being copied from blob storage to the container's file system.
-Wait for "Blobs transferred" to appear in the output indicating that the transfer is complete before proceesing to the next step.
+	The transfer might take a few minutes to finish since a few hundred images are copied from blob storage to the container.
+Wait for "Blobs transferred" to appear in the output indicating that the transfer is complete before proceeding to the next step.

-1. Rather than build an image-classification model from scratch, you will use [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) to refine a model that has already been trained to work with images.
-The pretrained model you will use is a Convolution Deep Neural Network (DNN) named [ResNet_18](https://docs.microsoft.com/en-us/cognitive-toolkit/build-your-own-image-classifier-using-transfer-learning) that is provided with the [Microsoft Cognitive Toolkit](https://www.microsoft.com/cognitive-toolkit/), also known as CNTK.
-Building on a model that is already trained to understand an application domain — in this case, images — allows you to achieve higher accuracy with less training.
-Training an image classifier from scratch typically requires tens of thousands of images.
-Refining a pretrained model to differentiate between images can require as few as 10 to 20 images.

-	ResNet_18 comes in the form of a .model file that can be downloaded from the CNTK Web site.
-Add a new cell to the notebook and execute the following code to download the pretrained model:
+1. ResNet_18 comes in the form of a **.model** file that can be downloaded from the CNTK Web site.
+Add a new cell to the notebook and execute the following code to download the model file containing the pretrained model:

 	```python
 	def download_model(model_root = os.path.join(data_root, 'PretrainedModels')):